chrisallenlane/watchtower/README.md

 use upon execution.

-Payload Specification
+Signature Specification
 ---------------------
-Payloads (by default) live in `<project root>/payloads/`, and are specified by file type, and then by group, thusly:
+Signatures (by default) live in `<project root>/signatures/`, and are specified by file type, and then by group, thusly:

-	$payloads[:filetype][:group]
+	$signatures[:filetype][:group]

 As in:

-	$payloads[:php][:dangerous_functions] = %w[payload payload payload ...]
+	$signatures[:php][:dangerous_functions] = %w[signature signature signature ...]

-Payload group divisions will be respected when laying out a generated HTML report, so creating thoughtful groupings can help to make reports more navigable.
+Signature group divisions will be respected when laying out a generated HTML report, so creating thoughtful groupings can help to make reports more navigable.

-If you're interested in creating a payload for a new file type, do the following:
+If you're interested in creating a signature for a new file type, do the following:

 	# run this in a terminal:
 	ack-grep --help-types

-You'll need to use the ack-grep option name (symbolized) as the key for your new payload.
+You'll need to use the ack-grep option name (symbolized) as the key for your new signature.
 Thus `--java` will translate to `:java`.

-Once you've determined the proper key to use for your new filetype, just create a hash that is structured based off of one of the existing payloads.
+Once you've determined the proper key to use for your new filetype, just create a hash that is structured based off of one of the existing signatures.

 Known Issues